 With a First Class ticket you also have access to the Club Acela® lounges in New York, Philadelphia and Washington plus the private waiting area at Miami station.

-On the Silver Meteor service, from Orlando you can connect to Lakeland, Tampa, St. Petersburg, Bradenton, Sarasota, Port Charlotte and Fort Myers on the Gulf Coast and from DeLand to Daytona Beach on the Atlantic Coast.
+On the Silver Star service, from Jacksonville you can connect to Waldo, Gainesville, Ocala, The Villages, Wild Wood and Dade City, from Tampa to St. Petersburg, Bradenton, Sarasota, Port Charlotte and Fort Myers on the Gulf Coast and from DeLand to Daytona Beach on the Atlantic Coast.

 Each passenger is entitled to bring aboard up to two pieces of carry-on baggage (weight limit of 50 lbs per bag and maximum size of 28 x 22 x 14 inches) excluding personal items such as briefcases, purses, laptops, and infant items such as strollers, diaper bags and car seats.

 At most stations, you can also check in up to three pieces of luggage at no charge (weight limit of 50 lbs per bag and maximum size of 36 x 36 x 36 inches).
 An additional three pieces can be checked in with a charge of $10.00 per bag.

 Look out for the official Red Caps to help you with your baggage when arriving at the station (not available at all stations).